Springfield Thunderbirds soften the ice with annual Teddy Bear Toss

 It only took 100 seconds into the first period for the T-Birds to find the back of the net, meaning an avalanche of cuddly stuffed animals descending onto the ice from the stands.
 The thousands of teddy bears that adorned the rink will soon find new homes in the arms of local children.

-Fans who brought stuffed animals to take part in this event told 22News that the Teddy Bear Toss embodies the spirit of giving and compassion.
+Fans who brought stuffed animals to participate in this event told 22News that the Teddy Bear Toss embodies the spirit of giving and compassion.

 “It’s just amazing to know that this is the moment you’re living in, just to see everybody throw it all on the ice.
 And, it’s just coming from all over you, like if you’re down by the ice and it’s just like a huge pile of teddy bears,” said another Springfield Thunderbirds fan, Rilynn Gorczyca.